NethServer/docs/administrator-manual/en/webtop5.rst

 * :guilabel:`Send invitation` -> :guilabel:`Plan event`: also in this case you will be asked if you would like to change the subject and date/time of the meeting before creating the calendar event that will allow you to invite other participants.

-If an event contains a link to a third-party videoconference, the buttons that will allow you to access the meeting directly:
+If an event contains a link to a third-party video conference, the buttons that will allow you to access the meeting directly:

 .. image:: _static/webtop_jitsi5.png